jukialen/Portal_for_artists/README.md

 Title of project is social portal for people, which they create drawings, short animation or films and edite photos for hobbyist or professional purpose.
 ## Technologies
-In the project is used: \
+The project uses: \
 a) Front-end:
 - HTML5;
 - SCSS;
+- methodology BEM;
+- React;
+- Atomic Design;
+- Formik with Yup;
+- Ant Design;
-- JS;
+- Firebase;
 - basic Git;
-- methodology BEM;
+- basic Webpack, Eslint and Prettier

 b) Back-end:
 - Spring;